jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 Then make sure our main class throws InterruptedException (from joinRidesPickupLocation method).

-Now when we run the two producers and this new stream we have some messages being produced through out new
+Now when we run the two producers and this new stream we have some messages being produced through out new kafka_tutorial_kstream.joined.rides.pickuplocation.v1 topic.![[Screenshot 2024-03-06 at 8.44.45 AM.png]]